Operations

 Bobbie, an American organic baby formula company, collaborated with model Ashley Graham for the "Your Best is Best" campaign.
 The campaign focused on expanding and normalizing the conversation about how parents choose to feed their babies.

-One of the most powerful campaign images was placed on billboards in New York and Los Angeles and showed her feeding one twin a bottle and the other her breast at the same time.
+One of the most powerful campaign images was placed on billboards in New York and Los Angeles and showed Ashley feeding one twin with a bottle and the other with her breast at the same time.

 The campaign helped parents feel seen through the billboards and promotional content on Ashely's and Bobbie's socials.
 The campaign video on Ashley Graham's Instagram received over 5.8M views, and the campaign received press write-ups in Vogue, AdWeek, and other media outlets.